Mobirise Website Builder

 Sample Efficiency in Learning and Testing: Learning distributions from observations is a fundamental problem in machine learning.
 Establishing optimal bounds on the number of observations needed to learn is a central research question especially for high-dimensional distributions.
 Our recent research establishes new upper and lower bounds on learning and testing high-dimension distributions including Bayes nets and interventional distributions.
 Recent publications are available in proceedings of ICML 2020, NeurIPS 2020, ALT 2021, STOC 2021, and AISTATS 2022.

 Algorithms for Streaming Data: The data streaming model is one of the well-established models for computation over large data sets.
 It is a model for real-time computation that limits storage capacity and processing time.
 Since the velocity and the volume of the data are expected to be very high, algorithms processing them can not revisit an item or spend too much time on a single item.
 Our research on this topic has led to contributions not only in foundations of data analysis but also in applied areas including bioinformatics, databases, and software engineering.
-Recent publications are available at proceedings of SWAT 2016, ACM BMB 2017, PODS 2021PODS 2022, ICSE 2022, and ESA 2022.
+Recent publications are available at proceedings of SWAT 2016, ACM BMB 2017, PODS 2021PODS 2022, ICSE 2022, ESA 2022, and PODS 2024.
 A work, appeared in PODS 2021, made a striking discovery that certain algorithms developed independently in model counting and data streaming are the same.
 This work won several recognitions including Best of PODS 21, SIGMOD Research Highlight Award, and CACM Research Highlight Award.

 Complete publication list at DBLP